dart-lang/language/working/modules/feature-specification.md

 ### Friend modules

-White box testing refers to unit tests that validate not just the external public API of a class or library, but its private state and implementation as well.
+Clear box testing refers to unit tests that validate not just the external public API of a class or library, but its private state and implementation as well.
 The Dart language currently doesn't have good support for this.
 Since tests are separate libraries from the code under test, any API being tested must be visible so the test can see it.
 But that makes the API visible to all external users of the library as well.

-Our analysis tools provide some support for white box testing through the [`@visibleForTesting`][visible] annotation.
+Our analysis tools provide some support for clear box testing through the [`@visibleForTesting`][visible] annotation.
 This can be placed on a public declaration and users will get a static warning if the declaration is used anywhere but tests.
 But this is only a tooling-level feature.
 The language